HumanCellAtlas/unity/README.md

 1. *CONTAINER_NAME* (passed with --name): This names your container to whatever you want.
 This is useful when linking containers.
 1. *PROJECT_DIR* (passed with -v): This mounts your local working directory inside the Docker container.
 Makes doing local development via hot deployment possible.
 1. *PASSENGER_APP_ENV* (passed with -e): The Rails environment you wish to load.
 Can be either development, test, or production (default is development).
 1. *ENCRYPTION_KEY* (passed with -e): Salt value for encrypting sensitive information, like OAuth refresh tokens.
+This must be at least 32 bytes in length, and cannot exceed 64 bytes.
 1. *DATABASE_HOST* (passed with -e): Name of the container running postgres.
 Even though our two containers are linked, this needs to be set to allow Rails to communicate with the database.
 1. *DATABASE_USER* (passed with -e): Name of the container running postgres.
 Even though our two containers are linked, this needs to be set to allow Rails to communicate with the database.
 1. *DATABASE_PASSWORD* (passed with -e): Name of the container running postgres.
 Even though our two containers are linked, this needs to be set to allow Rails to communicate with the database.